ElRobaMichis/BorderFrame/README.md

    - Select output format and quality
    - Toggle metadata preservation
    - Optional: Add custom filename prefix
-   - Switch between light and dark themes
+   - Switch between light and dark themes (your choice is remembered)

 4. Preview and Process:
    - Use Previous/Next buttons to navigate through images